hatcatpat/spr/README.md

 so each row takes up 2 bytes, and there are 8 rows per sprite, giving a total of 16 bytes per sprite

-just for comparisson: spr just uses a byte (uint8_t) for each pixel, giving a total of 64 bytes per sprite.
-4x less efficient!

 **example:**
 ```
 the row:    1030 2111